ankeesler/anwork/doc/FEATURE.md

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
-- Where is that mysterious "default-context" coming from at the root of the repo?
-We need to get rid of it.
 - What is this mysterious failure on Travis with the Smoketest?

 ## Journaling